 Clean the intake area regularly.
 That’s the area where the air gets sucked into the machine.

 Be sure that the 2nd hand blower you are buying complies with the Australian Standards.
-The Australian Standards can change regularly so a machine that was purchased and compliant in 2014 may not be compliant in 2017.
+The Australian Standards can change too so look into it before you buy a used blower.

 10. Hire out your air movers and earn extra money

-For more information and assistance with any of your carpet drying or air mover related questions please get in touch with the XO2 customer care team.
+For more information and assistance with any of your carpet cleaning questions please get in touch.